oracleimc/workshops/appdev/cloudnative/functions/docs/development.md

     ```
     Version could be equal or greater than this

+5. Get Auth Token

+    1. Click on *'Profile icon' on the top Right > Select your username 'oracleidentitycloudservice/allen******' *

+    2. In your User details page scroll and go to Right hand-side *Resources*.

+    3. Click on *Auth Tokens > Generate Token*

+    4. Add a description then click *Generate Token*

+    5. The generated token appears. **Please click on copy and save it in a file somewhere.
+You cannot retrive it later**

 ## Using a development environment on OCI
 This step is **optional** for Linux or Mac users, it is recommended for Windows user.